This guide explains what an overpayment under the Universal Credit system is and the possible ways to deal with an overpayment.

 Fraud and civil penalties

 The DWP may say you have committed fraud if you failed to tell them about something that would affect your claim or if you deliberately misrepresented information.
-If you are accused of fraud, you should seek legal advice as soon as possible.
+If the DWP accuse you of fraud, you should seek legal advice as soon as possible.

-You should have a formal interview ‘under caution’ and will be given around two weeks’ notice.
-Use this time to try and find someone, preferably a solicitor, to sit in the interview with you.
+You should have a formal interview ‘under caution’ and you will get around two weeks’ notice.
+Use this time to try to find someone, preferably a solicitor, to sit in the interview with you.

 The DWP may ask for additional information.
 If you do not provide this, your benefit payments may be stopped.
-Your benefit may also be stopped whilst the investigation takes place.
+Your benefit may also stop while the investigation takes place.

-If you are found guilty of fraud, you may be prosecuted.
-Again, if it looks like this may happen it is important to get legal advice on your options.
+If you are guilty of fraud, the DWP may prosecute you.
+Again, if it looks like this may happen, it is important to get legal advice on your options.

-If you haven’t committed fraud but the overpayment has been caused because you gave an incorrect statement or incorrect information and did not try to correct the error, you may receive a civil penalty.
-The overpayment will also need have occurred after 1 October 2012 and be more than £65.
+If you have not committed fraud but you gave the wrong information and did not try to correct the error, you may get a civil penalty.
+The overpayment will also need to have occurred after 1 October 2012 and be more than £65.
 The civil penalty would be added to the overpayment and recovered in the same way.

 DWP Discretion to waiver (write off)

-The DWP can agree to waiver (write off) the overpayment.
-However, this will usually only be in exceptional circumstances where recovery action will result in severe welfare issues for you or your family.
+The DWP can agree a waiver (write off) the overpayment.
+This will only happen where recovery action will result in severe welfare issues for you or your family.

-The DWP will also look into the circumstances of the overpayment.
-It may be in your favour if the overpayment was the result of a DWP error rather than because you gave incorrect information or didn’t give them relevant information.
+The DWP will also investigate the circumstances of the overpayment.
+It may be in your favour if the overpayment was the result of a DWP error rather than because you gave incorrect information or did not give them relevant information.

 The DWP should consider:

-• your financial circumstances and those of your household;
+- your financial situation and that of your household;

-• whether you can demonstrate that you did not benefit from the money that was paid; and
+- whether you can demonstrate that you did not benefit from the money that you received; and

 You can use our sample letter to ask the DWP to waive your debt.
-Provide as much information as possible to support your request.
+Provide as much information as possible.
 This should include the following.

-• Any evidence that the overpayment was not caused by you and any steps you took to prevent the overpayment.
-This may include details of information you provided to the DWP and when.
+- Any evidence that the overpayment was not caused by you and any steps you took to prevent the overpayment.

-• Evidence of exactly how recovery of the debt would have an excessive negative impact on the welfare of you and your family.
+- Evidence that collection of the debt would have an excessive negative impact on the welfare of you and your family.

-• Evidence that your ill health is being made worse or caused by financial hardship in the form of a letter from a medical professional.
-For example, a GP, consultant, psychiatric nurse, support worker or welfare advisor.
+- Evidence that your ill health will be made worse or caused by financial hardship in the form of a letter from a medical professional.
+For example, a GP, consultant, psychiatric nurse, support worker, or welfare adviser.

 Complaint

 If you are unhappy about the service you have received from the DWP, you can use the DWP’s complaint procedure.
 Contact the office that dealt with the decision and make the complaint.
-You can find relevant details to contact on the GOV.UK website.
+You can find relevant contact details on the GOV.UK website.

-The complaint should be dealt with within 15 working days.
-If you are not satisfied with the outcome, ask that the complaint is passed to a senior DWP manager.
+The DWP should deal with the complaint within 15 working days.
+If you are not happy with the outcome, ask that the complaint is escalated to a senior DWP manager.

-If you are still not satisfied with the outcome, you can escalate the issue to the Independent Case Examiner within six months .
-This can be done by phone on 0800 414 8529 or by writing to: The Independent Case Examiner, PO Box 209, Bootle L20 7WA.
+If you are still not happy with the outcome, you can escalate the issue to the Independent Case Examiner within six months.
+You can do this by phone on 0800 414 8529 or by writing to: The Independent Case Examiner, PO Box 209, Bootle L20 7WA.

 If you are still unhappy, you could ask your MP to refer the case to the Parliamentary and Health Service Ombudsman.